-We have audited the financial statements consolidated of the Prudential Conglomerate of Banco Sumitomo Mitsui Brasileiro S.A. ("Bank"), which comprise the statement of financial position consolidated as of December 31, 2021, and the consolidated statements of profit or loss, comprehensive income, changes in equity and cash flows for the half and year then ended, and notes to the financial statements, including significant accounting policies and other explanatory information.
-These special purpose financial statements were prepared in accordance with the specific procedures established by Resolution No. 4280, of October 31, 2013, of the National Monetary Council (CMN) and complementary regulations of the Central Bank of Brazil (BACEN), described in the explanatory note No. 2.
+We have audited the financial statements of Banco Sumitomo Mitsui Brasileiro S.A. ("Bank"), which comprise the statement of financial position as of December 31, 2021, and the statements of profit or loss, comprehensive income, changes in equity and cash flows for the half and year then ended, and notes to the financial statements, including significant accounting policies and other explanatory information.

-In our opinion, the aforementioned financial statements consolidated of the Prudential Conglomerate give a true and fair view of the financial position consolidated of the Prudential Conglomerate of Banco Sumitomo Mitsui Brasileiro S.A. as of December 31, 2021, and the consolidated performance of its operations and cash flows for the half and year then ended, in conformity with the provisions for the preparation of financial statements of the Prudential Conglomerate provided for in Resolution No. 4.280 of the National Monetary Council, and complementary regulations of the Central Bank of Brazil, for the preparation of these special purpose consolidated financial statements, as described in the explanatory note No. 2 to said statements.
+In our opinion, the aforementioned financial statements give a true and fair view of the financial position of Banco Sumitomo Mitsui Brasileiro S.A. as of December 31, 2021, and the performance of its operations and cash flows for the half and year then ended, in conformity with accounting practices adopted in Brazil that apply to institutions licensed to operate by the Brazilian Central Bank - Bacen.